 Vardar is the river in Macedonia that runs through Skopje, main city of North Macedonia.
 We had a pleasure of performing the song in front of Macedonian National Theater and below the plateau runs the river – magical evening!
 Visit North Macedonia if you have a chance, go to lake Ohrid.

 In the song, Jovana is washing the clothes on river Vardar.
 Maybe this is the place where the young man saw her first, or had a chance to see her.
 He sings that her mother doesn’t let her come to him and he is waiting for her, but she is not coming.
+Many songs from Balkans are about impossibility of relationship, because of different social status or some other social (un)written laws.

 Music of North Macedonia and Bulgaria is mostly in irregular rhythm, which has a different drive than regular and that is a reason we love to perform it and teach it.